glitch-tools/sync-glitch-cli/README.md

 It pushes changes from a GitHub repository to glitch.com.
 It does **NOT** pull changes from glitch.com to GitHub.
 If you want to sync two-way between a Glitch and a GitHub repository, Please consider to use [garethx/glitch-github-sync](https://github.com/sotayamashita/sync-glitch-cli).

-_**Heads-up!**  It uses an API which is not introduced by Glitch officially so it can be changed without any notice.
+_**Heads-up!**  It uses undocumented API so it can be changed without any notice.
 However, I am making efforts to know whether it works or not with [test-sync-glitch-cli](https://github.com/sotayamashita/test-sync-glitch-cli).
 It executes test every day with TravisCI.
 It helps my recognise as soon as possible if it could be wrong.
 I am looking forward to official API. :unicorn:_

 ## Install